Case Study: Macduff Sheep Grazing Trial

 Our initial findings are that sheep grazing is proving to be effective in controlling giant hogweed at the site.
 Once the sheep were on site, they did an excellent job of controlling hogweed - and were even observed attacking plants that were 1.5m tall!
 We continue to monitor both the hogweed and other plants present on the site to help adjust grazing pressure to avoid overgrazing.
 Importantly, the control delivered by grazing required minimal time commitment from the land manager to manage - this is promising as we hope this work may encourage other land managers to adopt this approach in other locations in the future.

 Sheep will be returned to the site in 2022 to continue their work.
 To address the issue of over grazing whilst maintaining effective hogweed control we intend to introduce the same number of sheep (12) in 2022 as in 2021 for a similar length of time.
-We are preparing management advice, to be published in spring 2022, for use elsewhere.
+We are preparing management advice, to be published in 2022, for use elsewhere.

 (These pdf documents are not fully accessible)